anidu001/-hackbio-biocoding-internship./README.md

 *HackBio Biocoding Internship – Stage 1 Solutions*

-To tackle this task, we developed a set of R scripts for Stage 1 of the HackBio Biocoding Internship.
+We developed a set of R scripts for Stage 1 of the HackBio Biocoding Internship to tackle this task.
 These scripts focus on problems related to genomics and population modelling.

 *Project Overview*

 In this repository, we have implemented four key scripts:
 Translating DNA sequences into protein sequences Simulating and visualizing logistic growth curves Determining the time required to reach 80% of carrying capacity in a logistic model Calculating the Hamming distance between two strings Each script is designed to handle a specific computational biology challenge, helping to analyze biological data effectively.

-Installation & Setup
++Installation & Setup+

 Installing R

 If R is not already installed, it can be downloaded from CRAN.
 Installing Required Packages
 Some scripts require additional R packages.
 These can be installed using: